Archive #14 – Alchemy and Journey to the West: The Cart-Slow Kingdom Episode

 [T]he iron cauldron changed into a lily pad on which I sat, surrounded by the cool waters of a pond.
 I could sleep or just sit there.
 It was very comfortable (Wivell, 1994, p.
 1203).

-Mair (1987) notes the story of a youth being tortured by his stepmother is based on a Dunhuang transformation text with two versions dated 946 and 949, respectively (p.
+Mair (1987) notes that the story of a youth being tortured by his stepmother is based on a Dunhuang transformation text with two versions dated 946 and 949, respectively (p.
 43).
 The text focuses on the trials of the future Emperor Shun.
-[1] The boiling episode does not, however, appear in the story.
+[1] However, the boiling episode does not appear in the story.

-I find this source particularly amusing because the high god of Daoism is in essence subjected to the same punishment as the one he suggests for Sun Wukong.
+I find this source particularly amusing because the high god of Daoism is in essence subjected to the same punishment as the one that he later suggests for Sun Wukong!

 The furnace has two meanings in Daoist alchemy.
-The first refers to the physical vessel and stove (dinglu, 鼎爐) combo used in External alchemy (waidan, 外丹) to smelt the elixir of immortality (fig. 2).
+The first refers to the physical vessel and stove (dinglu, ้ผŽ็ˆ) combo used in external alchemy (waidan, ๅค–ไธน) to smelt the elixir of immortality (fig. 2).
 Kim (2008) describes the various parts and models of this contraption:

 The reaction vessel has fire around it (when it is placed inside the heating apparatus), under it (when it is placed over the heating apparatus), or above it (when it is entirely covered by ashes inside the heating apparatus).
 It may contain an inner reaction-case in which the ingredients are placed.
 In a more complex model, a “water-vessel” containing water and a “fire-vessel” containing the ingredients can be assembled, the former above and the latter below or vice versa.
 The vessel must be hermetically closed and should not bear any openings or cracks.

 Fig. 2 – An ornate wooden replica dinglu reminiscent of the metal type used in external alchemy (larger version).
-Fig. 3 – An early 17th-century woodblock print depicting a lidless ding vessel in the lower torso of a Daoist practitioner (larger version).
+Fig. 3 – An early 17th-century woodblock print depicting a Daoist practitioner’s dantian as a ding vessel (larger version).

 Notes: